gasparian/lsh-search-go/README.md

                          // (you can pass nil or the empty slice) },
 	HasherConfig: lsh.HasherConfig{
         NPermutes:           10,  // Number of planes permutations to generate
         NPlanes:             12,  // Number of planes in a single permutation to generate
-        PlaneBiasMultiplier: 1.0, // Sets how far from each other will planes be generated
+        PlaneBiasMultiplier: 1.0, // Sets how far from each other will planes be generated.
+                                  // For instance, if you're using angular metric - it's
+                                  // better to use 0.0 - so all generated planes will
+                                  // intersect center of coordinates
         Dims:                784, // Space dimensionality
     },
 }
 // Store implementation, you can use yours